A short primer on domain names

 In general, subdomain names for all computer systems, devices, and services at the University of Nebraska-Lincoln are required to be assigned under the unl.edu domain name and published in the trade dress and web framework of the university.
 However, UNL recognizes that certain situations may call for using domain names other than unl.edu or branding other than the University's.

 Online journals and special publications (see https://prairieschooner.unl.edu, https://cather.unl.edu) may be granted subdomains and may, at their own expense, employ unique designs for these publications.
+Further, these collaborations may incur liability for accessibility compliance, security and other concerns.
 No publication website, however, will by itself represent a UNL organizational entity.

 2. Guidelines and Priorities